Call for Proposals to Access Data from the Provincial Overdose Cohort

 - Security standards that meet the requirements of the Data Stewards

-All researchers accessing the POC will be required to complete the PopData privacy training program.
+All researchers accessing the Cohort will be required to complete the PopData privacy training program.

 The cost of accessing and analyzing the Provincial Overdose Cohort is the responsibility of the applicant.
 Data access fees comprise a one-time charge plus a yearly SRE access fee.
-Efforts are being made to source funding to cover the data access costs for a limited number of projects per year.
-However, at this time, funding is not available.
-Applicants will be notified if this changes.
+Up to five fee waivers will be available for approved researchers.

 How to submit your Proposal